 Blackberries (Great antioxidants but they will also turn your smoothie brown instead of green.
 See where I'm going with this? lol)

-Spinach (Excellent source of vitamin K, vitamin A, vitamin C and folate as well as being a good source of magnesium, iron and vitamin B2.
+Spinach (excellent source of vitamin K, vitamin A, vitamin C, and folate as well as being a good source of magnesium, iron, and vita

 Celery (Great for antioxidants but also adds a refreshing clean fresh taste.
 Sounds weird but it does.)